DavidWittman/ansible-redis/README.md

 ### Master-Slave replication

-Configuring [replication](http://redis.io/topics/replication) in Redis is accomplished by deploying multiple nodes, and setting `{{ redis_slaveof }}` on the slave nodes, just as you would in the redis.conf.
-In the example that follows, we'll deploy a Redis master with 3 slaves.
+Configuring [replication](http://redis.io/topics/replication) in Redis is accomplished by deploying multiple nodes, and setting the `redis_slaveof` variable on the slave nodes, just as you would in the redis.conf.
+In the example that follows, we'll deploy a Redis master with three slaves.

 In this example, we're going to use groups to separate the master and slave nodes.
 Let's start with the inventory file: